 It’s hard to pin down the actual number of near misses that happen, but a report by Houston Business Bureau, CII and Exxon Chemical estimates about 1,000 near miss events for every fatality.
-According to the Bureau of Labor Statistics, 4,836 people died in workplace incidents in 2015 — which equates to nearly five million near misses.
+According to the Bureau of Labor Statistics, 4,764 people died in workplace incidents in 2020 — which equates to nearly five million near misses.

-Even though 85.66% of companies track near misses and 71% of employees say safety training was part of their new employee orientation, the vast majority of near misses go unreported.
+Even though 86% of companies track near misses and 71% of employees say safety training was part of their new employee orientation, the vast majority of near misses go unreported.

 If you want to increase near miss reporting, you need to understand why workers don’t report near misses in the first place.
 A recent National Safety Survey asked EHS professionals about common complaints they hear from employees, but we wondered: What do employees have to say on the subject?

 We interviewed Jason, a construction worker, to see what keeps employees from reporting close calls.
-Our interview pointed to three potential reasons why it can be difficult to speak up about near misses: fear of retribution, inconvenience, and just plain not seeing the point.
-Below, we’ll dive into these objections and how to overcome them.
+Our interview pointed to three potential reasons why it can be difficult to speak up about near misses: fear of retaliation, inconvenience, and just plain not seeing the point.
+Below, we’ll dive into each of these objections and how to overcome them.

-Eliminate fear of retribution
+1. Eliminate fear of retaliation

-It came as no surprise that our source, Jason, cited fear of retribution as a reason for sweeping near misses under the rug.
+It came as no surprise that our source, Jason, cited fear of retaliation as a reason for sweeping near misses under the rug.
 In a recent survey by the National Safety Council, 30% of workers said they’re afraid to report safety issues.

 What did surprise us, however: Employees aren’t necessarily afraid of being penalized for having a near miss.

 Instead, employees are nervous about having a near miss when they’re not following safety procedures.
 Jason recalls slipping on oil and nearly falling off a piece of equipment.
 “I didn’t report it because I wasn’t wearing a helmet, and that could get me in trouble.”

-Make near miss reporting convenient
+2. Make near miss reporting convenient

-Says Jason, “I’m not going to stop what I’m doing, log in to the computer, and fill out a form where 90% of it has nothing to do with me.
+Says Jason, “I’m not going to stop what I’m doing, track down a paper form, and fill out a bunch of boxes where 90% of it has nothing to do with me.
 It’s just easier to tell someone else next time they’re climbing up there ‘Be careful, it’s slick.’”
 So what does that mean for managers?

-Let’s flip that question: Have you tried filling out your company’s near miss form lately?
+Let’s flip that question: Have you tried filling out your company’s near miss reporting form lately?
 Chances are, it’s a pain.